Quantum thermometry by single-qubit dephasing: QUANTUM THERMOMETRY BY DEPHASING

-Upon evaluating the QFI for the family of qubit states in Eq. \eqref{rho} \cite{claudia}, it can be proved that the optimal initial preparation corresponds to $ \theta=\frac{\pi}{2} $.
-The explicit expression of the QFI in this case is given by
+where $\zeta(p,z) = \sum_{n=0}^\infty (z+n)^{-p}$ is the generalised (Hurwitz) Zeta function.
+Using this expression, one can see that the decoherence factor is a monotonically increasing function of time $t$ for $s\leq 1$ whereas it saturates to a constant value for $s>1$.
+Given the decoherence factor, one may evaluate the QFI for the family of qubit states in Eq. \eqref{rho} \cite{claudia}, showing the optimal initial preparation corresponds to $ \theta=\frac{\pi}{2} $.} The explicit expression of the QFI in this case is given by

-Thanks to the scaling properties of $\Gamma(T,t)$, the QFI, and in particular its optimised value at the optimal interaction time $t_\text{opt}$, depends only on the ohmicity parameter $s$ of the sample under investigation and on its temperature $T$.
+Thanks to the scaling properties of $\Gamma(T,t)$, the QFI, and in particular its optimized value at the optimal interaction time $t_\text{opt}$, depends only on the Ohmicity parameter $s$ of the sample under investigation and on its temperature $T$. \mgap{Notice that using Eq. (\ref{gex}) an analytic expression may be derived for the QFI, which is however rather cumbersome and it will not be reported here. }